olivax28/cart253/Topics/Variations_jam/README.md

  * Defend!
  * Control the ship with right, left AND up and down keys.
  * Try to find the secret messages (top and bottom left), the bottom left will be harder to read.
- * NOTE During cutscenes click WITHIN the textbox to avoid accidentally getting send over to the next version.
+ * NOTE During cutscenes click WITHIN the textbox to avoid accidentally getting sent over to the next version.

 ## Credits